ToolShedTested

 Spring cleanup in the Pacific Northwest is a real task.
 You spend all winter watching leaves turn to wet mats on your patio, and by March the gutters are packed and the driveway edges are a mess.
 A leaf blower is the fastest tool for clearing all of it -- and if you are still running a gas model, you are doing more work than necessary to maintain it.

 Battery-powered blowers have closed the gap on gas for residential use.
 The CFM numbers are there, the runtimes are long enough for most yards, and the startup process is what it should be: press a button and go.
-I've been using cordless outdoor tools as my daily drivers for the last several years on job sites and at home, and the quality difference between the top battery blowers now versus even three years ago is substantial.
+In job-site and home cleanup use, the quality difference between the top battery blowers now versus even three years ago is substantial.

 Quick Comparison